PITTSFIELD -- The Pittsfield Economic Development Authority may be bringing a project related to the life sciences industry to Pittsfield.

 The board discussed the matter in executive session with Nuclea representatives before returning to open session to vote.
 Thurston said the project was tied to a "computer cluster" but provided no further details.
 Both Thurston and Nuclea President and CEO Patrick J. Muraca declined to discuss the proposal in detail because it is still in the preliminary stages.

 "I can’t divulge exactly what we’re going to do," Muraca said.
-"We are hoping to plan to do something here at
+"We are hoping to plan to do something here at PEDA with the life sciences aspect of Nuclea.

 "We’re still negotiating," he said.
 "It’s very preliminary."